 Construction of the proposed project and future residential development would result in new development on previously undeveloped land and would result in an increase of impervious surfaces that would cause the timing and amount of surface water runoff to increase.
-Physical improvement of the project site would be required to comply with the drainage requirements of the City's Waterways Management Plan, which includes the Drainage Design Manual.
+Physical improvement of the project site would be required to comply with the drainage requirements of the City's Waterways Management Plan.
 This plan was adopted for the purpose of ensuring water quality and proper drainage within the City's watershed.
 The Waterways Management Plan and Low Impact Development (LID) stormwater treatment requires that site development be designed so that post-development site drainage does not significantly exceed pre-development run-off.
-The Drainage Design Manual states that "runoff shall be managed to prevent any significant increase in downstream peak flows, including 2-year, 10-year, 50-year, and 100-year events.
-Significant generally means an increase of over 5 percent at and immediately downstream of the project site, but must be determined on a site-specific basis" (DDM 3.3).
 In order to comply with these standards, the project proposes four drainage measures throughout the project site, which include an 85th percentile retention area, a 95th percentile retention area, and Filterra and Biofiltration treatment.
 The proposed drainage measures would be implemented to catch additional surface runoff generated from the project during operation.
-The proposed approach to peak flow management for this project at Twin Ridge Creek involves collecting a portion of the runoff from the proposed development, detaining that flow in a detention facility, and then introducing it to Twin Ridge Creek resulting in an overall reduction in peak flow for the system.
-At Cuesta, the runoff is collected and detained in an underground detention facility and then released onto the proposed site at Cuesta Drive.
-The proposed drainage at Stanford was designed so that the runoff would match existing drainage conditions (Cannon 2020).
 In addition, the project would be required to comply with the City's engineering standards, water pollution control plan requirements, Post-Construction Stormwater Requirements, and adopted building and grading codes for water quantity/quality analysis.
-Compliance with these requirements would ensure operational impacts are less than significant and implementation of BIO-9 would reduce construction-related impacts to potential erosive runoff from alteration of drainage patterns; therefore, impacts would be less than significant with mitigation.
+Compliance with these requirements would ensure operational impacts are less than significant and implementation of

+BIO-9 would reduce construction-related impacts to potential erosive runoff from alteration of drainage patterns; therefore, impacts would be less than significant with mitigation.